redjack/rflow/README.md

 [`RFlow::Message`](lib/rflow/message.rb), which are ultimately serialized via an Avro [schema](schema/message.avsc).

-There are two parts of the message "envelope": a provenance and the embedded data object "payload".
+There are two parts of the message 'envelope': a provenance and the embedded data object 'payload'.

 The `provenance` is a way for a component to annotate a message with a bit of data that should (by convention) be carried through the